Clocking the Brain: Choice Reaction Time

 Background

-Be sure to complete the Visual-Motor Reaction Time experiment before attempting this test, as it provides the foundational skills needed, as well as the data we need for our calculations!.
+Be sure to complete the Visual-Motor Reaction Time experiment before attempting this test, as it provides the foundational skills you need and the data required for our calculations!

 Setup